 How to Apply

 Students can access the online application portal here using your UVID and Loyola password.
-Applications for the 2018-2019 academic year will be accepted after January 16th, 2018.
+Applications for the 2019-2020 academic year will be accepted beginning in January 2019.
 Applications for the Center for Urban Research and Learning Fellowship are accepted year-round.

 Students applying for the Ricci Scholars Program must apply directly through their site.

-With the exception of Center for Urban Research and Learning Fellowship and the Ricci Scholars Program, all LUROP fellowship applications must be submitted by March 1st, 2018 through the online application portal.
-Applications for the 2018-2019 academic year open on January 16th, 2018.
+With the exception of Center for Urban Research and Learning Fellowship and the Ricci Scholars Program, all LUROP fellowship applications must be submitted by March 1st, 2019 through the online application portal.
+Applications for the 2019-2020 academic year open in January.

 Center for Urban Research and Learning Fellowships: Applications for CURL Fellowships are accepted year-round and are submitted through the online application portal.

 Ricci Scholars Program: Students apply to the program in the fall semester of their sophomore year.
 The application deadline is on November 15th.
 Interviews with applicants will be conducted in December.
 Scholarship winners are announced in January.
 To apply for the Ricci Scholars Program, please visit their site directly.